 One reason that could account for the lack of expats in Belfast is its position in The Troubles.
 The Troubles was a conflict between Catholic and Protestants in Northern Ireland, which regularly resulted in violence and societal unrest.
 This conflict went on for decades and occasionally rears its’ ugly head.
 One recent outbreak of fighting resulted in the death of journalist Lyra McKee who was shot during rioting in Derry.

-One of the first things expats may notice about the Welsh capital is the bilingual street signs, written in both Welsh and English.
+One of the first things expats notice about the Welsh capital is the bilingual street signs, in both Welsh and English.

-Welsh language and culture is considered very important to the natives here, as anyone will notice during a Welsh rugby match.
+Welsh language and culture are very important to the natives here, as anyone will notice during a Welsh rugby match.
 Here, you’ll hear locals belt out the Welsh national anthem fluently and proudly.

 Expats make up 13.3% of Cardiff’s population, most of whom are from Poland, Ireland, India, Germany, and China.

-Manchester is the second-largest city in the UK, behind London.
+Manchester is the second-largest city in the United Kingdom, behind London.
 The city’s population is nearing three million, of which around 376,000 are expats.

 Known globally among sports fans for its two Premier League football clubs (Manchester United and Manchester City), Manchester also has a reputation for its musical history.
 Manchester is home to world-famous bands including Oasis, The Stone Roses, and The Smiths.